Intuz-production/AddressPicker-iOS/ReadME.md

 Copy value of ‘REVERSED_CLIENT_ID’ from ‘GoogleService-Info.plist’.
 Select Project->Targets and open “info” tab.
-Expand URL Types at bottom of screen and click on + button.
+Expand URL Types at bottom of the screen and click on + button.
 Add ‘REVERSED_CLIENT_ID’ value in ‘URL Schemes’.

 6) Copy ‘IntPickerViewController’ folder and add it to your project and make sure you have checked “Copy if needed” option.